Fellowships

 Fellowship Award

-The fellowship runs for twelve months, preferably starting in September.
+The fellowship runs for twelve months starting in September.
 The fellowship stipend is $120,000 for a period of twelve months.
-Fellows are independent contractors rather than employees of CFR and are not eligible for employment benefits, including health insurance.
+Fellows are independent contractors rather than employees of CFR, and as a result, they are not eligible for employment benefits, including health insurance.
+No indirect costs can be deducted from the stipend.

-CFR will assist fellows in finding a suitable placement for their fellowship year.
+CFR assists fellows coming out of academia or the private sector find a suitable placement for their fellowship year in the U.S. government or at an international organization.
 However, all placements are made at the discretion of the host institution.
 CFR cannot guarantee placement at any particular agency, office, or organization.
-The fellowship is intended as an in-person experience; fellows should expect to work on-site with their host organization or agency at least three days per week.
+Fellows coming from out of the federal government or the U.S. military have the choice of working at CFR's offices in New York or Washington, DC.
+The expectation for all fellows is that the fellowship will be a full-time, in-person experience; fellows should expect to work on-site with their host organization or agency at least three days per week.

 Fellows seeking to spend their fellowship working at a U.S. government agency likely will need to obtain a security clearance.
 The process for obtaining a security clearance can be lengthy, and the U.S. government alone determines when a clearance can be granted.
 Because of the time needed to obtain a security clearance, affected fellows need to be flexible about their fellowship start date or be willing to begin their fellowships in a position that does not require a security clearance.
 Placements at international organizations and on Capitol Hill typically do not require security clearances.